jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 Productivity is just yet another instance where people overcomplicate to profit.

-Motivation hacks, building a second brain, ...everyone is happily eating it up.
+Motivation hacks, building a second brain,... everyone is happily eating it up.

 It's a convenient way to procastinate.